satyamlal/GoogleFormAutomation/README.md

 ## Disclaimer

 Disclaimer: This project is made solely for educational purpose and should be treated as proof of concept.
-This should not be used to for any ill purpose.
+This should not be used for any ill purpose.